tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 		 - Wants Praise and elaborate celebrations will prompt compliments
  - **[[The Stalk Seer]]:**
 	 - Sanctuary
+		 - A sun dappled clearing holding the only built structure you've seen in this place
 		 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence, all built with respect to an enormous stalk
+		 - You can smell something like fermentation comming
 		 - Stalk fiber sits around the room in large piles being woven by acolytes,
 	 - Acolytes
 		 - Bodies resemble large stick insects, 4 sets of arms and large mandibles